The global lost: 56,800 migrants dead and missing in 4 years

 An Associated Press tally has documented at least 56,800 migrants dead or missing worldwide since 2014 - almost double the number found in the world’s only official attempt to try to count them, by the U.N.’s International Organization for Migration .
 The IOM toll as of Oct.
 1 was more than 28,500.
 The AP came up with almost 28,300 additional dead or missing migrants by compiling information from other international groups, requesting forensic records, missing persons reports and death records, and sifting through data from thousands of interviews with migrants.

 The AP’s tally is still low.
 Bodies of migrants lie undiscovered in desert sands or at the bottom of the sea.
-And families don’t always report loved ones as missing because they are illegal, or because they left home without saying exactly where they were headed.
+And families don’t always report loved ones as missing because they migrated illegally, or because they left home without saying exactly where they were headed.

 The official U.N. toll focuses mostly on Europe, but even there cases fall through the cracks.
 The political tide is turning against migrants in Europe just as in the United States, where the government is cracking down heavily on caravans of Central Americans trying to get in.
 One result is that money is drying up for projects to track migration and its costs.